centrahq/api-documentation/pages/04.guides/02.erp-integration/docs.md

 There is no timeout after which events disappear automatically.
 If the ERP system is unable to fetch events due to down time or high load, events will be permanently stored in Centra until fetched.
 [/notice-box]

 The data for each event depends on the type of the event.
 Events of type “order” contain an order.
 The structure is the same as for the corresponding “update” operation for that type of data.
-An order event contains the data structure from orders_Update [https://docs.centra.com/soap/index.php?op=orders_Update](https://docs.centra.com/soap/index.php?op=orders_Update).
+An order event contains the data structure from [orders_Update](https://docs.centra.com/api-references/soap-integration-api/api-reference#orders-update).

 Each event contains the complete data for the object that has changed.
 It does not contain historical data, i.e., to know what has changed, you would need to compare it yourself to the data on your side to know that.